What happens when you search for a keyword on Google?

 Well, that’s pretty much how the search engine works!

-To understand, how a Search Engine really works, it is necessary to understand the following concepts:
+To know how a Search Engine works, it is first necessary to understand a few concepts.

 Crawling, Indexing and Ranking.